 In forward bias operation, when the voltage increases electrons at the first tunnel start to flow through the narrow p-n junction barrier and got aligned with empty valence band holes on the p-side of the p-n junction.
 As voltage increases, this state becomes misaligned and, as a result, current starts falling.
 The region into which the current drops is known as negative resistance region.
 By increasing voltage further, diode begins to operate as a normal diode into which electrons starts moving across the p-n junction through conduction and no longer by tunnelling through the p-n junction barrier.

 In Reverse bias operation, filled state on the p-side of the junction becomes increasingly aligned with empty states at the N-side.
 When they get properly aligned electrons starts tunnel through the p-n junction barrier in the reverse direction.
 In the reverse direction, these are also known as back diodes and can act as fast rectifiers with extreme linearity for power signals and zero offset voltage.

 Tunnel Diode characteristics:

 As shown in above figure, the characteristic curve of tunnel diode shows an area of negative resistance.
-When we forward biased the diode, current quickly rises to its peak value Ip when the voltage reaches its peak value Vp at point A. When we increase forward voltage further, diode current starts decreasing till it reaches the minimum value called the valley current (Iv) and corresponding to valley voltage Vv at point B. For voltage greater than Vv, current again starts increasing further.
+When we forward bias the diode, current quickly rises to its peak value Ip when the voltage reaches its peak value Vp at point A. When we increase forward voltage further, diode current starts decreasing till it reaches the minimum value called the valley current (Iv) and corresponding to valley voltage Vv at point B. For voltage greater than Vv, current again starts increasing further.
 Between the point A and B, tunnel diode exhibits negative resistance because in this region current decreases with increase in voltage.
 This is the important property of Tunnel diode because instead of absorbing power, a negative resistance produces power.
 Negative resistance permits oscillations in oscillator by offering losses in L and C components of the tank circuit.
 Hence, that’s why it is used as a very high-frequency oscillator.